tguild/vehicle_signal_specification/docs-gen/content/rule_set/instances.md

    four position instances will be created for each of the 'Left' and 'Right' instances, resulting into a total number of 8 instances.

+### How can I exclude child-nodes from instantiation?

+Often it makes sense to instantiate all child-nodes of a branch.
+But there are cases, when nodes are linked more the general concept of a branch, but not to the single instance.
+This could be the `DoorCount`, which would rather be `Door.Count`, `WheelDiamater`, which is rather linked to an axle rather than the wheel itself or `Brake.FluidLevel` which is not measured for a single break, but rather a system indication.

+To exclude a child-node from the instantiation of the *direct* parent node, set the keyword `instantiate` to `false` (`true` by default).
+Please check the following example for details.

 ## Example

 The example from above in the specification: